-Once a student completes each requirement of the Plan B option, the student must complete the 'Plan B Completion Approval Form' and submit it electronically to the graduate coordinator and the Department of Mathematics (math@cmich.edu).
-This form can be obtained from Appendix H of the graduate handbook.
-A copy of each Plan B paper should also be submitted electronically to the Department of Mathematics (math@cmich.edu).
+Once a student completes each requirement of the Plan B option, the student must complete the "Plan B Completion Approval Form" (found in Appendix G of this handbook or on the Graduate Student MS Team) and submit it electronically to the Graduate Coordinator and the Executive Secretary of the Department of Mathematics (math@cmich.edu).
+A copy of each Plan B paper should also be submitted electronically to the Executive Secretary of the Department of Mathematics (math@cmich.edu).